 - Additional supporting activities to protect public health

-To protect the health of staff and the public, all EDQM staff not essential to conducting experimental or physical operations on-site worked remotely from 16 March to 8 June.
-The tools and measures implemented proved to be efficient, enabling us to provide our services even under difficult circumstances.
+To protect the health of staff and the public, all EDQM staff not essential to conducting experimental or physical operations on-site worked remotely during the lock-down in France.
+The tools and measures implemented proved to be efficient, enabling the EDQM to provide its services even under difficult circumstances.
+While the majority of staff have been back on site since 8 June, the EDQM closely monitors the current situation and adapts its working methods to comply with strict hygiene regulations and continued restrictions such as physical distancing.

-All our operations are currently running at regular capacity and our business continuity measures are being continually monitored and adapted, as necessary.
+All EDQM operations are running at regular capacity and business continuity measures are being continually monitored and adapted, as necessary.

-The work of the European Pharmacopoeia Commission and its 60 groups of experts and working parties is ongoing.
+The work of the European Pharmacopoeia Commission and its 60 groups of experts and working parties continues regularly.

-Forty-two draft texts for public consultation have been published in Pharmeuropa 32.2 according to schedule, with comments to be submitted by 30 June 2020.
+Forty-eight draft texts for public consultation have been published in Pharmeuropa 32.3, comments can be submitted until 30 September 2020.
 In view of the current situation faced by users in areas affected by COVID-19, the European Pharmacopoeia strongly recommends that users who wish to provide comments on a Pharmeuropa text, but who are unable to do so before the end of the commenting period, should contact their National Pharmacopoeia Authority (NPA) in Ph.
 Eur. member states or the EDQM (via its HelpDesk).

-The preparation of European Pharmacopoeia Supplement 10.3 is well underway.
+The European Pharmacopoeia Supplement 10.3 is now available.

-The European Pharmacopoeia Online and our public consultation platform Pharmeuropa, as well as all other databases and documentary resources, are functioning normally, are fully accessible and are continually updated.
+The European Pharmacopoeia Online and its public consultation platform Pharmeuropa, as well as all other databases and documentary resources, are functioning normally, are fully accessible and are continually updated.

 In addition, the European Pharmacopoeia Archives, which are available to all users with an up-to-date subscription (print or electronic), have been recently updated with the three volumes of the 10th Edition (10.0).

-Applications for new and revised or renewed CEPs continue to be received and are assessed in accordance with the procedure.
+Applications for new and revised or renewed certificates of suitability (CEPs) continue to be received and are assessed in accordance with the procedure.
 The EDQM informs applicants electronically of the outcome of the evaluation.
 CEPs are sent out in a secure manner and paper documents continue to be shipped by carrier.
-However, some delays in reception may be encountered due to transport disruptions currently affecting some carriers and certain regions.
+However, some delays in reception may still be encountered due to transport disruptions currently affecting some carriers and certain regions.

 OMCL Network: quality control of medicines, including Official Control Authority Batch Release procedure